John Nichols (journalist)

-John Harrison Nichols (born February 3, 1959) is a liberal and progressive American journalist and author.
-He is the Executive Editor of The Nation Magazine and Associate Editor of The Capital Times.
+John Harrison Nichols (born February 3, 1959) is an American journalist and author.
+He is the executive editor of the liberal and progressive The Nation magazine and associate editor of The Capital Times newspaper.
 Nichols co-authored "It's OK to Be Angry About Capitalism" with Senator Bernie Sanders, which became a New York Times Best Seller.
 Other books authored or co-authored by Nichols include The Genius of Impeachment and The Death and Life of American Journalism.